The Origin Story of คำผวน

 What makes คำผวน remarkable is that it is not uniquely Thai.
 Every language community independently developed its own version of the same game:

-• The English-speaking world coined “Spoonerisms” after Oxford don William Archibald Spooner (1844–1930), famous for accidentally transposing sounds in his speech.
+- The English-speaking world coined “Spoonerisms” after Oxford don William Archibald Spooner (1844–1930), famous for accidentally transposing rimes in his speech.

 The universality suggests something deeper: humans are inherently drawn to the surprise of scrambled sound.
 There is a delight in hearing something familiar turned strange, something proper turned improper, something serious turned absurd — all through the simple act of moving a sound from one place to another.